What is Belrapzo and how is it used?

 Safe Handling And Disposal

-BELRAPZO (bendamustine hydrochloride) is a cytotoxic drug.
-Follow applicable special handling and disposal procedures .
+BELRAPZO (bendamustine hydrochloride) is a hazardous drug.
+Follow applicable special handling and disposal procedures1.
 Care should be exercised in the handling and preparation of solutions prepared from BELRAPZO.
 The use of gloves and safety glasses is recommended to avoid exposure in case of breakage of the vial or other accidental spillage.
-If gloves come in contact with BELRAPZO prior to dilution, remove gloves and follow disposal procedures .
+If gloves come in contact with BELRAPZO prior to dilution, remove gloves and follow disposal procedures1.
 If a solution of BELRAPZO (bendamustine hydrochloride) contacts the skin, wash the skin immediately and thoroughly with soap and water.
 If BELRAPZO (bendamustine hydrochloride) contacts the mucous membranes, flush thoroughly with water.

 BELRAPZO (bendamustine hydrochloride) is supplied in individual cartons of 5 mL clear multiple-dose vials containing 100 mg of bendamustine hydrochloride as a clear, and colorless to yellow ready-to-dilute solution.

-Store BELRAPZO (bendamustine hydrochloride) in refrigerator, 2 to 8 °C (36 to 46 °F).
+Store BELRAPZO (bendamustine hydrochloride) in refrigerator, 2°C to 8°C (36°F to 46°F).
 Retain in original carton until time of use to protect from light.

-Marketed by Eagle Pharmaceuticals, Inc. Woodcliff Lake, NJ.
-Revised: Nov 2020
+Marketed by : Eagle Pharmaceuticals, Inc. 50 Tice Boulevard, Suite 315 Woodcliff Lake, NJ.
+Revised: Oct 2021

 The following clinically significant serious adverse reactions are discussed in greater detail in other sections of the prescribing information.